plumber-cd/argocd-autoscaler/DESIGN.md

 For initial implementation, we will pick one particular algorithm for each phase.

+A quick disclaimer - Kubernetes doesn't like floats (because they are not the same across languages) and suggests to avoid them.
+They in fact prevent you from using them in `kubebuilder`, unless you enable use of "dangerous" types.
+We use a lot of floats here.
+We'll follow their educated advice, and use `resource.Quantity` type to store floats.
+It will be stored as a `string` as a result, and you may recognize it as it is the same thing they use for resource requests/limits.
+Despite visual similarity (it would be saying `500m` to represent `0.5`), these valued **DO NOT** have anything to do with CPU or memory.
+It is just a string representation of a float with precision rules replicated among all languages.

 ## Discovery

 First of all - we need to find our clusters.
 There are multiple ways to add clusters in ArgoCD,